Zode/KCC/docs/docs/getting-started.md

 >
 > `ForceUnground `for jumping and other purposes, `IsNormalStableGround` for querying if a normal is considered stable with the controller’s settings, and `GroundTangent` which works similarly to Vector3’s `ProjectOnPlane` without any of the lateral movement.
 >
-> Additionally for debugging purposes `DebugDrawCollider` is exposed for quickly drawing a wire shape that matches the controller’s shape. **If you use this function you need to wrap it in `FLAX_EDITOR` define guards.**
+> Additionally for debugging purposes `FlaxDebugDrawCollider` is exposed for quickly drawing a wire shape that matches the controller’s shape. **If you use this function you need to wrap it in `FLAX_EDITOR` define guards.** This will use Flax's debug draw calls, if you wish to use the KCC Debugger, please have a look [in this article](debugger.md)